cliosight/Docs/README.md

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>
 Tabular data from reports can be used to plot graphs and charts using the standard Javascript libraries for data visualization like Chart.js, HighCharts, D3.js, C3.js to name a few.

 One such example is an area chart that depicts datasets from three different datasources, viz. in-built, containerized and fully-managed MySQL database instances across different cloud platforms.
-We can also display live figures and stats by adding an iframe to an HTML or by simply adding it to a dashboard.
+We can also display live figures and stats by adding an iframe to an HTML or by simply using it within a dashboard.

-Below is the live demo:
 [Area chart with different datasources](https://app.cliosight.com/app/dashboards/50/show?noNavbar=true)
 [Live stats report](https://app.cliosight.com/app/reports/85/show?noNavbar=true)

-SQL query for the report above:
+SQL query for the report:
 ```sql
 select concat(count(*), ' Meetings Scheduled') from `meetings` as count
 union all